whittlem/pycryptobot/README.md

         * (Optional) Force a sell when the margin reaches an upper limit --selllowerpcnt <-1-100>
-        * (Optional) Force a sell when the margin reaches an lower limit --nosellatloss <1 or 0> (default: 0)
+        * (Optional) Force a sell when the margin reaches an lower limit --sellatloss <1 or 0> (default: 1)
-        * No not sell at a loss (no small losses but could prevent getting out before a big crash)
+        * Toggle bot to sell at a loss (no small losses but could prevent getting out before a big crash)

 Typically I would save all my settings in the config.json but running from the command line I would usually run it like this.